Campaign of Tlemcen (1557)

 The Campaign of Tlemcen or Tlemcen campaign was a military operation led by the Saadians of Mohammed ash-Sheikh against Tlemcen in 1557, then under the domination of the Regency of Algiers, a vassal state of the Ottoman Empire.
-Mohammed ash-Sheikh, who wanted to conquer Algeria, occupied the city but failed to seize the Mechouar Palace which was defended by a garrison of 500 men under the command of Caid Saffa.
+Mohammed ash-Sheikh, who wanted to conquer Algeria, occupied the city but failed to seize the Mechouar Palace, which was defended by a garrison of 500 men under the command of Caïd Saffa.

 Background

-In 1550, Mohammed ash-Sheikh launched a great offensive against the Algerian presence in north-west Algeria.
-The Moroccans seized Tlemcen on June 9, 1550, but failed before Mostaganem and were then defeated by the Banu Amir tribe, allies of the Spaniards in Oran.
-The Ottomans retaliated in 1551, and launched a counter-attack with their Berber allies from the Kingdom of Ait Abbas and the pro-Ottoman Zayyanids.
-Defeated by Hassan Pasha's Turkish contingents, the Moroccan army abandons Tlemcen.
+In 1550, Mohammed ash-Sheikh launched an offensive against the Algerian presence in north-west Algeria.
+The Moroccans seized Tlemcen on June 9, 1550, but failed at Mostaganem and were then defeated by the Banu Amir tribe, allies of the Spaniards in Oran.
+The Ottomans retaliated in 1551, and launched a counter-attack with their Berber allies from the Kingdom of Beni Abbas and the pro-Ottoman Zayyanids.
+Defeated by Hassan Pasha's Turkish contingents, the Moroccan army abandoned Tlemcen.

-Salah Raïs gathers in Tlemcen an army of Turkish harquebusiers and Berber soldiers from the kingdom of Kuku.
-They launch a campaign against Fez with the aim of enthroning Ali Abu Hassun, a Watassid suitor in exile.
-After heavy fighting near Fez, Mohammed ash-Sheikh is defeated and forced to abandon the city.
-Troops of the regency of Algiers entered the city on January 9, 1554.
-Ali Abu Hassun hastened to remove some of the Turks who were guilty of several acts of violence against the population, in exchange for a large sum of money that he had promised them, as well as the Peñón de Vélez de la Gomera base.
+Salah Raïs gathered an army in Tlemcen of Turkish harquebusiers and Berber soldiers from the kingdom of Kuku.
+They launched a campaign against Fez with the aim of enthroning Ali Abu Hassun, a Watassid pretender in exile.
+After heavy fighting near Fez, Mohammed ash-Sheikh was defeated and forced to abandon the city.
+Troops of the Regency of Algiers entered the city on January 9, 1554.
+Ali Abu Hassun removed some of the Turks who were guilty of acts of violence against the population, in exchange for a large sum of money that he had promised them, as well as the Peñón de Vélez de la Gomera base.

 Mohammed ash-Sheikh reorganized his troops in the south and defeated Ali Abu Hassun in the battle of Tadla.
-This victory allowed Mohammed ash-Sheikh to re-seize the city of Fez on September 13, 1554, and to ascend the throne and establish definitively the Saadian dynasty in Morocco.
+This victory allowed him to re-seize the city of Fez on September 13, 1554, and to ascend the throne and establish definitively the Saadian dynasty in Morocco.

 Battle

-The Saadian sultan wants to take advantage of the disorder that reigns in the government of Algiers since the return of Hassan Corso.
-Moulay Mohammed El Mehdi, son of the Saadian sultan, marched on Tlemcen at the head of a garrison of 400 men.
+The Saadian sultan wanted to take advantage of the disorder that had reigned in the government of Algiers since the return of Hassan Corso.
+Moulay Mohammed El Mehdi, son of the Saadian sultan, marched on Tlemcen at the head of 400 men.
 The town was defended by a small garrison of the Algerian army commanded by the caïd Çafa.
 During the attack, the Algerian garrison entrenched itself in the citadel of the city and resisted all assaults while waiting for reinforcements from Algiers.